mileswwatkins/Mouse/README.md

 ### Weather forecasts

-_The user must have be using a Garmin InReach with location sharing turned on, in which case there will be an `inreachlink.com/#######` automatically appended to the message.
+_The user must be using a Garmin InReach with location sharing turned on, in which case there will be an `inreachlink.com/#######` automatically appended to each text message the user sends.
 This link can be used to determine your GPS location and thus fetch your weather forecast._

 ##### Your message